 ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO Ministers, in order to enhance transparency, approved a new IAP reporting template in 2004, for economies to better share information on their RTAs/FTAs.
 Ministers also instructed Senior Officials to consider RTAs/FTAs in the context of IAP Peer Reviews, as well as to ensure that economies' notifications of RTAs/FTAs to the WTO are up to date.
 Ministers agreed to share the APEC Best Practices with the Geneva Caucus and explore possible ways these might contribute to the WTO.
 Ministers agreed to encourage reference to the Best Practices when Members are negotiating RTAs/FTAs, and welcomed the results of the 3rd SOM Policy Dialogue, held in Korea in 2005, which covered both trade facilitation and implementation of Best Practices concerning RTAs/FTAs.
-CTI developed a two-year work plan on RTAs/FTAs to help practically advance APEC's work, including: Publication of a guide to negotiating FTAs/RTAs; Organization of an International Workshop on Identifying and Addressing Possible Impacts of FTAs and RTAs on APEC Developing Member Economies, held in June 2005 Hanoi, Viet Nam; Development of a mechanism to catalogue existing FTAs and RTAs with respect to the Best Practices. studying features of RTA/FTA chapters, drawing on research by PECC and other relevant experts.
+CTI developed a two-year work plan on RTAs/FTAs to help practically advance APEC's work, including: Publication of a guide to negotiating FTAs/RTAs; Organization of an International Workshop on Identifying and Addressing Possible Impacts of FTAs and RTAs on APEC Developing Member Economies, held in June 2005 Hanoi, Viet Nam; Development of a mechanism to catalogue existing FTAs and RTAs with respect to the Best Practices.
+TELWG is also considering how APEC's RTA/FTA Best Practices may apply to the telecommunications and information sector. studying features of RTA/FTA chapters, drawing on research by PECC and other relevant experts.
 Continuing to exchange information on RTAs/FTAs and holding a trade policy dialogue in 2006.
 Sharing experiences in negotiating RTA/FTA chapters.
 Assisting in developing model measures for FTA and RTA chapters on specific issues.
 Developing a mechanism for cataloguing existing FTAs and RTAs with respect to the Best Practices.
 Providing capacity building on RTAs and FTAs, including a seminar in Viet Nam in 2006.
 Discussing trade facilitation model measures by APEC fora.
 Encouraging ABAC to identify priority areas were model measures for FTAs/RTAs would be most useful to the Asia Pacific business community Outreach to stakeholders for FTA/RTA capacity building, via seminars.
+Additional workshops to build capacity in negotiating FTAs will be held in 2006.